National Ascension Monument

 The National Ascension Monument (Turkish: Ulusal Yükseliş Anıtı) is an Atatürk monument by Hüseyin Gezer created in 1964 and located in Antalya, Turkey.
 It has been described as one of Turkey's most meaningful monuments.

-The monument represents, with a sudden rising base and figures right on the edge, the unity, and leadership of Ataturk leading Turkey through a series of victories leading up to the foundation of the Turkish Republic.
+The monument represents, with a sudden rising base and figures right on the edge, the unity, and leadership of Atatürk leading Turkey through a series of victories leading up to the foundation of the Turkish Republic.

 Description

 It is made of 12 tonnes of bronze and is six meters high.
 The base is a concrete shell with concrete columns under the bronze figures, inside the base, supporting the 12 tonnes of bronze.

-The base of the statue contains dates starting from May 19, 1919 including the many victories during the founding of the new Turkish state, including the revolutions giving the new state its modernity.
+The base of the statue contains dates starting from May 19, 1919, including the many victories during the founding of the new Turkish state, including the revolutions giving the new state its modernity.
 These steps are represented by the different levels in the base.
 Ataturk at the top flanked by a boy and a girl representing the youth of the nation and the trust that they have received.